onesmallskipforman/bootstrap/README.md

 # Skipper's Dotfiles

-Thank you to mathiasbynens/dotfiles for finding most of these macos preferences commands.
+Thank you to mathiasbynens/dotfiles for finding most of these MacOS preferences commands.